azcastillo/covermymeds_project/README.md

 ## Documentation:
 GitHub Contents:

-* CoverMyMeds_Project_AZC.ipynb
+* CoverMyMeds_Project.ipynb
-Jupyter Notebook containting all of the code needed for the models, EDA and questions posed for the internship project.
+Jupyter Notebook containting all of the code needed for the models, EDA and questions posed for the project.

 * pa_pharmacy_claim_predictions.csv
 CSV file containing the model predictions for part 1 of the project (whether or not a PA will be needed based on pharmacy claims).